 Billy Eckstine drove his fans wild.
 Nicknamed Mr. B, the dashing singer had a voice that was described as a “suave bass-baritone” and a stage presence that, for a time at least, rivaled Frank Sinatra’s.
 By 1949, Eckstine was a genuine pop sensation—the New York Times reported that he even outsold Sinatra at New York’s Paramount Theatre.
 So, it was probably no surprise that LIFE came calling.

 In the late 1940s, the legendary photo magazine was near the peak of its powers, showing millions of readers a curated vision of postwar prosperity.
 Photographer Martha Holmes was assigned the task of capturing the magic of the newly minted star.
-One of the few women who were on the photography staff at LIFE, the Kentucky-born Holmes is featured in New-York Historical Society’s new exhibition, LIFE: Six Women Photographers.
-On view June 28–Oct.
-6, the exhibition features over 70 images from Holmes and five other female photographers, the only women to have been on the magazine’s photography staff for its 36-year run as a weekly.
+One of the few women who were on the photography staff at LIFE, the Kentucky-born Holmes was featured in New-York Historical Society’s 2019 exhibition LIFE: Six Women Photographers.
+The exhibition featured over 70 images from Holmes and five other female photographers, the only women to have been on the magazine’s photography staff for its 36-year run as a weekly.
 The women crisscrossed the country and the globe, documenting everything from politicians and movie stars to Montana frontier towns to state visits in Moscow.
 Included in the show is Holmes’ photo essay covering the talented Mr. B, which took on a controversial life of its own.

 A native of Pittsburgh, Eckstine honed his chops fronting Earl Hines’ band, before forming his own be-bop band in 1944 that at various points featured such luminaries as Miles Davis, Charlie Parker, Dizzy Gillespie, and Sarah Vaughn.
 By the late 1940s, Eckstine had embarked on a solo career and was soon shooting up the charts crooning the romantic pop ballads of the day, including hits “Everything I Have is Yours” (listen below) and “Caravan.”